constellation-daq/Constellation/docs/manual/concepts/satellite.md

 The `SAFE` state is achieved via a controlled shutdown of components and is a well-defined procedure, while the `ERROR` state is entered, for example, through a lack of control or communication with the instrument and therefore does not allow any statement to be made about the condition of attached hardware.

+More details about the autonomous operation of a Constellation can be found in [the respective section of the manual](autonomy.md).